 Hobie gave their long-time popular Sport a full make over for 2014 with a new hull design that shares all the right aspects of what made the Sport popular in the first place but with a sleeker shape and added features to make it well worth upgrading to from the old one.
 Aside from the added transducer scupper and wiring thru-hull plugs, the bow shape has been refined to be more hydrodynamic and smoother in choppy conditions.
 Add to this the Sport has also received a new larger bow hatch that is easier to access and accommodates stowage of larger items.
-From $3490
+2020 model: $3790

 Being the smallest and lightest Miragedrive kayak in the range the Sport offers ease of manageability off the water and notable maneuverability on the water.
 Due to it's short water-line length this kayak turns on a dime.
 While that does come at the cost of speed and open water performance, those who plan to use it for inland kayaking in skinny waters and around structured waterways with submerged trees or oyster leases will be well served.